J.S. Bach Mass in B Minor

 October 9!

-Experience Johann Sebastian Bach’s monumental B Minor Mass as never before in this intimate concert film recorded live at Lincoln Center’s Alice Tully Hall.
+Experience Johann Sebastian Bach’s monumental Mass in B Minor as never before in this intimate screening presentation that was recorded live at Lincoln Center’s Alice Tully Hall.
 The American Classical Orchestra, under the direction of Thomas Crawford, performs this masterwork on period instruments using authentic historical performance techniques.
-This film brings audiences closer to the sound world that Bach himself would have known.
+This screening brings audiences closer to the sound world that Bach himself would have known.

 Captured in stunning HD with multiple cameras positioned both on stage and throughout the hall, this film places viewers at the heart of the performance.
 The meticulously recorded audio preserves every nuance of the live acoustic, while the cinematography creates an immersive experience that makes you feel present among the musicians.